The Ndebeles are an ethnic group in southern Africa that are particularly popular for their artwork.

 There are many legends regarding the origin of the Ndebeles of southern Africa.
 They are part of a larger ethnic group called the Nguni in southern Africa and speak the isiNdebele language.

-The Transvaal and Zimbabwean groups, however, speak slightly different languages due to being separated geographically and adopting similar languages to their new neighbors.
+The Transvaal and Zimbabwean groups, however, speak slightly different languages due to being separated geographically and adopting similar languages to their new neighbours.

 For example, Zimbabwean Ndebeles would refer to the month of July as uNtulikazi while their Transvaal (South African) counterparts refer to it as uVelabahlinze.